 Additionally, your overnight resting heart rate is one of the contributors to your daily Readiness Score — an indicator of how ready you are for the day ahead.
 When Oura detects a higher-than-usual resting heart rate during the night, it may cause your Readiness Score to be lower, and Oura will make personalized suggestions for recovery.

-Illness is one cause of an elevated heart rate.
+The main cause of a higher-than-normal heart rate?
+Illness.
 When you’re sick, it places your body under stress, and your heart rate may increase in response to an elevated body temperature or inflammation.

 Oura data confirms: On days when Oura members tag “flu” or “fever” in their Oura App, their average heart rate increases by an average of 8.5 bpm from their baseline.